 Declawing is very painful and a horrible thing to do to a creature!
 How would you like someone to amputate all your fingertips?

 If this is your first cat you probably have never heard of things like fear aggression.

-Here's what you said you do to try to interact with kitty.
+Here's what you said you do to try to interact with kitty:

 "I tried to lay him down gently and put my leg over him and talk to him and show him I am the boss.
 Do I just let him come to me when he wants petting?
 Am I not to pick him up when I want?"

-Ok, so cats would see you putting a leg over them to hold them in place as something very mean and hostile.
+In feline body language, you putting a leg over them to hold them in place as something very mean and hostile.
 It would never happen to them in the wild unless a large animal caught them and was about to kill them.